24jalon/24jalon.github.io/index.md

 # Josue Alonso's Portfolio

-Hello, I am a computer science major at California State Fullerton and I plan on graduating in 2028.
+Hello, I am a Computer Science major at Cal State Fullerton and I plan on graduating in 2028.

 ## Favorite CPSC 120L labs